 Good websites are easily navigable.
 Visitors should be able to find any post or page on a site in only a few clicks.

-This is part of Web Design, but while Web Design tends to refer to an aesthetically pleasing layout, Architecture refers to the site’s structure; it’s the skeleton, while the site’s theme is its dress.
+This is part of Web Design, but while Web Design tends to refer to an aesthetically pleasing layout, Architecture refers to the site’s structure: it’s the skeleton, while the site’s theme is its dress.

 This aspect of technical SEO ideally begins before the therapist’s website is built.
 That way then the foundation is laid out clearly.
 Tuning an already live site’s architecture can be quite difficult.